About ZULRESSO

 How ZULRESSO is thought to work

-The mechanism of action of brexanolone in the treatment of postpartum depression is not fully understood but is thought to be related to its positive allosteric modulation of GABAA receptors.1
+The mechanism of action of brexanolone in the treatment of postpartum depression is not fully understood, but is thought to be related to its positive allosteric modulation of GABAA receptors.1

 ZULRESSO does not directly affect monoaminergic systems.
-Positive allosteric modulators of the GABAA receptor enhance the response of naturally occurring GABA by binding the receptor and increasing neuronal inhibition by GABA.1-3
+Positive allosteric modulators of the GABAA receptor enhance the response of naturally occurring GABA by binding to the receptor and increasing neuronal inhibition by GABA.1-3

 INDICATION

-ZULRESSO® is indicated for the treatment of postpartum depression in
+ZULRESSO® is indicated for the treatment of postpartum depression (PPD) in patients 15 years and older

 WARNING: EXCESSIVE SEDATION AND SUDDEN LOSS OF CONSCIOUSNESS